 But wait!
 This post is about doing everything with ZERO coding skills.

 This is why I like the SiteOrigin CSS plugin.
 It adds CSS code but works like the WordPress Customizer.

 So you basically just see the live preview and change what you want without writing a word of code.

 7. WordPress Header Plugin: Head, Footer, and Post Injections

 A header plugin is basically one that lets you insert some code into your header.

-You can also use it to add some CSS, or social media icons, or change your navigation menu.
-Also add Adsense code.
+You can also use it to add some CSS or social media icons or change your navigation menu.
+You can also add an Adsense code.

-I like the plugin Head, Footer and Post Injections as it's easy, no-fuss, and clean, while being super customizable.
+I like the plugin Head, Footer, and Post Injections as it’s easy, has no fuss, and is clean while being super customizable.